EdMHill/EdMHill.github.io/_research/covid-19.md

 I was also a participant of the [Scientific Pandemic Influenza Group on Modelling, Operational subgroup (SPI-M-O)](https://www.gov.uk/government/publications/scientific-advisory-group-for-emergencies-sage-coronavirus-covid-19-response-membership/list-of-participants-of-sage-and-related-sub-groups){:target="_blank"} of the [Scientific Advisory Group for Emergencies (SAGE)](https://www.gov.uk/government/organisations/scientific-advisory-group-for-emergencies){:target="_blank"}, providing advice (based on infectious disease modelling and epidemiology) on scientific matters related to the UK’s response to the COVID-19 pandemic.

-Listed below are associated peer-reviewed publications and preprints, split into eleven broad themes (in alphabetical order): Contact tracing mobile apps, fitting to the UK outbreak, higher education, households, immune escape, impact on other pathogens, precautionary breaks (circuit breakers), schools, vaccination, Variants of Concern (VOCs), workplaces.
+Listed below are associated peer-reviewed publications and preprints, split into twelve broad themes (in alphabetical order): Contact tracing mobile apps, fitting to the UK outbreak, higher education, households, immune escape, impact on other pathogens, impact on the infectious disease modelling community, precautionary breaks (circuit breakers), schools, vaccination, Variants of Concern (VOCs), workplaces.

 **Contact tracing mobile apps**
 * [The effect of notification window length on the epidemiological impact of COVID-19 contact tracing mobile applications.][app_notif_window_paper]{:target="_blank"}<br/>